 Dr. Andrews is the coordinator of graduate programs in the Department of Deaf Studies/Deaf Education at Lamar University.
 She has served on the governance board at the Texas School for the Deaf (TSD) and has been on the editorial board of the American Annals of the Deaf since 1986.
 Dr. Andrews began her career teaching at the Maryland School for the Deaf.

-Dr. Ruffin is a professor in the Department of English and Foreign Languages at Sam Houston State University.
-He founded and directs Texas Review Press, has published more than 90 pieces of fiction, 80 essays, and more than 1,000 poems.
-His works have appeared in such publications as American Literary Review and Southwestern American Literature.
+Dr. Ruffin was a professor in the Department of English and Foreign Languages at Sam Houston State University.
+He founded and directed Texas Review Press, published two novels, five collections of stories, four books of essays, seven collections of poetry and edited or co-edited 15 other books.
 In 2009, he served as Texas State Poet Laureate.